ranfysvalle02/prompt-injection-demo/README.md

 * **Legal Implications:** In some cases, misleading outputs could have legal consequences.
 For example, if an AI-generated medical diagnosis is incorrect, it could lead to malpractice lawsuits.
 * **Reputation Damage:** Misleading outputs can damage the reputation of both the AI system and the organization behind it.
 This can lead to loss of trust and business opportunities.

+## Demo: robots.txt in the LLMOps world

+**There is significant controversy around robots.txt web scraping and generative AI.**

+Here are some key points of contention:

+* **Disregard for robots.txt:** Many AI companies, including large players like OpenAI, have been accused of ignoring robots.txt directives, which are meant to indicate which parts of a website a crawler can or cannot access.
+This raises concerns about intellectual property rights and the potential misuse of copyrighted content.
+* **Data privacy and ethics:** The scraping of large amounts of data for training AI models can raise privacy concerns, especially when sensitive information is involved.
+There are also ethical questions about the use of scraped data without proper attribution or consent.
+* **Fair competition and economic impact:** The use of scraped data to train AI models can give certain companies an unfair advantage, potentially harming smaller businesses and creators who may not have the resources to compete.
+* **Legal implications:** While there is no specific international law governing web scraping, various countries have laws and regulations that could be applicable, including copyright, privacy, and unfair competition laws.
+This legal uncertainty can create challenges for both website owners and AI companies.

+As AI technology continues to evolve, the debate over robots.txt web scraping and its implications is likely to become even more complex.
+In this demo we'll see what happens if someone who wants to be defensive about their approach on robots.txt could accidentally cause a ripple effect in an 'agentic system' leading to serious consequences.

 ## How to Defend Against Prompt Injection

 Defending against prompt injection involves a combination of careful system design, input validation, and output sanitization.
 Here are some strategies to mitigate the risk of prompt injection: